-The outturn position has enabled the Council's general fund balances to be maintained at 12% of its net revenue budget requirement which is in line with its financial risk assessment of reserve levels as approved by Members in February 2014.
-Earmarked Reserves have been reviewed as part of the year end process and are considered adequate to meet the ongoing needs and plans of the authority.
+The outturn position has enabled the Council's general fund balances to be maintained at 12% of its net revenue budget requirement for 2015-16 which is in line with its financial risk assessment of reserve levels as approved by Members in February 2015.
+Earmarked Reserves have been reviewed as part of the year end process and are considered adequate to meet the on-going needs and plans of the authority.